OpenSourceEconomics/OpenSourceEconomics.github.io/events.md

 ### OSE primer

-We organize an computation primer, which is essentially an introduction to (Python-) programming.
+We organize a computation primer, which is essentially an introduction to (Python) programming.
 The course covers basic concepts such as variables, loops, functions, plotting, basics of scientific programming and data analysis, and some perspectives.
 The last iteration can be found [here](https://github.com/OpenSourceEconomics/ose-course-primer).

 ### DSE summer school